 \label{sec:influence_analogue_dates}

-First, the impact of the MTW on the selection of analogue dates was analyzed, independently of any precipitation data.
-This was done on the period 1982-2010, but could have been done on a longer period, as no sub-daily precipitation series is required at this stage.
+First, the impact of the MTW on the selection of analogue dates was analysed independently of precipitation data.
+This was conducted for the period 1982--2010, although a longer period could have been used because no sub-daily precipitation series is required at this stage.
 The results are presented for the Ulrichen station, but were very similar for all other stations.
-The original parameters were used here when assessing the impact of the MTW, no recalibration of the parameters took place.
+The original parameters were used when assessing the impact of the MTW; no recalibration of the parameters was conducted.

 \subsubsection{Analogy of the atmospheric circulation}